 The Sport and Recreation Section provides a recreational program for students and staff at the Physical Education and Recreation Centre.
 The Centre consists of eight squash courts, seven tennis courts, a main building, and a 50-metre indoor heated swimming pool.
 The main building has a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
-The recreational program includes intramurals, teaching/coaching, camping.
+A new three-storey 'Link Building' will be completed by mid-1986 between the gymnasium and squash courts.
+It provides three additional training rooms on the upper floors and administrative and control functions at ground floor level.
+The recreational program includes intramurals, teaching/coaching, camps.
 The Centre is located on the lower campus adjacent to High Street.
-The Supervisor at PERC may be contacted on extension 4884.
+The Supervisor at PERC may be contacted by telephoning 697 4884.